ABBA: Greatest Hits and Arrival

-The group's fourth studio album, Arrival, a number-one best-seller in parts of Europe, the UK and Australia, and a number-three hit in Canada and Japan, represented a new level of accomplishment in both songwriting and studio work, prompting rave reviews from more rock-oriented UK music weeklies such as Melody Maker and New Musical Express, and mostly appreciative notices from US critics.
-Hit after hit flowed from Arrival: "Money, Money, Money", another number-one in Germany, France, Australia and other countries of western and northern Europe, plus number two in the UK; and, "Knowing Me, Knowing You", ABBA's sixth consecutive German number-one, as well as another UK number-one, plus a top five hit in many other countries, although it was only a number nine hit in Australia and France.
-The real sensation was the first single, "Dancing Queen", not only topping the charts in loyal markets like the UK, Germany, Sweden, several other western and northern European countries, and Australia, but also reaching number-one in the United States, Canada, the Soviet Union and Japan, and the top ten in France, Spain and Italy.
+The group's fourth studio album, Arrival, a number-one best-seller in parts of Europe, the UK, and Australia, and a number-three hit in Canada and Japan, represented a new level of accomplishment in both songwriting and studio work, prompting rave reviews from more rock-orientated UK music weeklies such as Melody Maker and New Musical Express, and mostly appreciative notices from US critics.

+Hit after hit flowed from Arrival: "Money, Money, Money", another number one in Germany, France, Australia, and other countries of western and northern Europe, plus number three in the UK; and "Knowing Me, Knowing You", ABBA's sixth consecutive German number one, as well as another UK number one, plus a top-five hit in many other countries, although it was only a number-nine hit in Australia and France.
+The real sensation was the first single, "Dancing Queen", not only topping the charts in loyal markets such as the UK, Germany, Sweden, several other western and northern European countries, and Australia, but also reaching number one in the United States, Canada, the Soviet Union, and Japan, and the top ten in France, Spain, and Italy.
 All three songs were number-one hits in Mexico.
 In South Africa, ABBA had astounding success with each of "Fernando", "Dancing Queen" and "Knowing Me, Knowing You" being among the top 20 best-selling singles for 1976–77.
-In 1977, Arrival was nominated for the inaugural BRIT Award in the category "Best International Album of the Year".
-By this time ABBA were popular in the UK, most of Europe, Australia, New Zealand and Canada.
+In 1977, Arrival was nominated for the inaugural BRIT Award in the category Best International Album of the Year.
+By this time ABBA were popular in the UK, most of Europe, Australia, New Zealand, and Canada.
 In Frida – The DVD, Lyngstad explains how she and Fältskog developed as singers, as ABBA's recordings grew more complex over the years.

-The band's mainstream popularity in the United States would remain on a comparatively smaller scale, and "Dancing Queen" became the only Billboard Hot 100 number-one single for ABBA (though it immediately became, and remains to this day, a major gay anthem) with "Knowing Me, Knowing You" later peaking at number seven; "Money, Money, Money", however, had barely charted there or in Canada (where "Knowing Me, Knowing You" had reached number five).
+The band's mainstream popularity in the United States remained comparatively less, and "Dancing Queen" became the only Billboard Hot 100 number-one single for ABBA, with "Knowing Me, Knowing You" later peaking at number seven.
+"Money, Money, Money", however, had barely charted there or in Canada (where "Knowing Me, Knowing You" had reached number five).
 They did, however, get three more singles to the number-one position on other Billboard US charts, including Billboard Adult Contemporary and Hot Dance Club Play).
-Nevertheless, Arrival finally became a true breakthrough release for ABBA on the US album market where it peaked at number 20 on the Billboard 200 chart and was certified gold by RIAA.
+Nevertheless, Arrival finally became a true breakthrough release for ABBA in the US album market, where it peaked at number 20 on the Billboard 200 chart and was certified gold by the RIAA.